-Resources: Books: Foundations of Conservatism
+Resources: Books: Foundations of Conservative Thought

 What makes me the expert on conservatism, you ask?
 I’m certainly not claiming to be an expert.
 But I do read the experts and strive to faithfully translate their writings into blog posts and podcasts for contemporary eyes and ears.
 If you'd prefer to go straight to the source material there are plenty of books I highly recommend from the actual "experts".